Show Boat: Ferber and her novel Show Boat

 She boarded the James Adams Floating Palace Theatre in April 1925, leaving North Carolina, and spent five days on the ship while it traversed the Pamlico River.
 Ferber described the voyage as resulting in a "treasure trove of show-boat material, human, touching, true".
 On board, she attended rehearsals and took on jobs from selling and taking tickets to performing small roles.
 She also spoke with audience members.
 The ship's captain, Charles Hunter, hosted the trip.
 Much of the world of the novel was based on stories he told to Ferber.
 One, involving a family of showboat performers with mixed-race children, were the basis for the novel's subplot of the characters Julie and Steve.
 Julie, a mixed-race woman passing as white, and her white husband Steve broke miscegenation laws of the era by marrying.

 Magnolia was a typical heroine of a novel by Ferber, who tended to base her female leads on herself.
 Magnolia is a confident woman who, with pluck and determination, succeeds in business without the help of a man.
 While the character marries, it is a failed marriage, and she rises above the weaknesses of her romantic partner who leaves her through tragic circumstances.
 Magnolia's domineering mother Parthy was based on Ferber's own mother, Julia Ferber, and Parthy and Captain Andy's marriage was modeled on her own parents' marriage.
 Show Boat departed from Ferber's earlier writings in that it was not set in an all-white mid-western town.
 Her decision to set the novel on a Mississippi River boat traveling south forced her to engage with race for the first time.
 While the central characters in Ferber's novel are predominantly white, the inclusion of secondary characters like Julie, Jo, Queenie and various unnamed Black characters, provide a view of a multiracial world.

 The novel often presents Black figures in relation to music; frequent references to spirituals and other forms of music associated with African Americans provide background for Magnolia's musical journey.
 This choice reflected the increasing popularity in the 1920s of Black singers performing spirituals on the concert stage in America.
 Influenced by the writings of ethnomusicologist Natalie Curtis, Ferber uses the theme of African-American music as a means of criticizing the state of contemporary white American theatre.
 At the end of the novel, Magnolia watches her daughter Kim study to become a singer and actress; only to have the life and soul of her talents driven out of her by the white music and theatre education system.
-Ferber implies that music from Black culture is more authentic, intuitive, and superior in quality than white musical culture that is restrained by education.
+Ferber implies that music from Black culture is more authentic, intuitive, and superior in quality than music from white culture that is restrained by education.
 Decker wrote: "In Show Boat, Ferber used a racial argument about the sources of musical inspiration and authentic voice to support her thesis about the source of inspired versus uninspired acting in the almost entirely white realm of Broadway theater."